JasonLamv-t/tailwind-next-blog/README.md

   - [ ] Chinese documentation
   - [ ] Demo via GitHub and Vercel
   - [ ] Infinity scrolling of the homepage

+- Need Fix

+  - [ ] The resouces url error under the data directory caused by the base path configuration